sandialabs/slycat/docs/install.rst

 Next Steps
 ----------

 -  That's it!
-Now that you're up-and-running, it's time to :ref:`Create a CCA Model`.
+Now that you're up-and-running, it's time to :ref:`create-cca-model`.